Labnaud/Caffeine-intake/README.md

 # Caffeine Half-Life Calculator

-A single self-contained HTML tool that estimates how much caffeine is in your system throughout the day, based on what you drink and when.
-Built to be hosted on GitHub Pages and embedded directly in a Notion page.
+A simple HTML tool that estimates how much caffeine is in your system throughout the day, based on what you drink and when.

 ## What it shows